LearnOnDemandSystems/docs/tms/arvato-marketplace/user-accounts/create-instructor-account.md

 # How do I create an Instructor account?

-Need to set up your instructors in the TMS?
+Need to set up your instructors in the Skillable TMS?
 You may either create a new user account for the instructor or modify an existing user to become an instructor.

 ## Create New Instructor